-Council has a whistle blowing policy designed for employees to raise concerns in the knowledge that they will be protected by the safeguards of the Public Interest Disclosure (Northern Ireland) Order 1998.
-Many public concerns are also addressed through the elected Members who bring the issues to Council for review.
-The whistleblowing policy was reviewed in 2016 and is maintained on the Council's internal network and is available to all staff.
+Council has a Whistle blowing policy designed for employees to raise concerns in the knowledge that they will be protected by the safeguards of the Public Interest Disclosure (Northern Ireland) Order 1998.
+Public concerns are also addressed through the elected Members who bring the issues to Council for review.
+The Whistleblowing Policy was revised and was approved by Council in May 2017.
+The Anti-Fraud Policy and Fraud response plan was revised simultaneously.
+The Policies are maintained on the Council's internal network and are available to all staff and members of the public.
 The Council has a complaints procedure in place across its various activities.
-Complaints management training is being provided in 2016 to staff.
+Complaints management training was provided to staff in 2016-17.

-Identifying the development needs of Members and senior officers in relation to their strategic roles, supported by appropriate training.
+• identifying the development needs of Members and senior officers in relation to their strategic roles, supported by appropriate training.